 This takes place in the soil or groundwater immediately surrounding the plant roots.
 Exudates from plants stimulate rhizosphere bacteria to enhance biodegradation of soil contaminants.

-Use of deep-rooted plants (usually trees) to contain, sequester or degrade groundwater contaminants that come into contact with their roots.
-In one example of this, poplar trees were used to contain a groundwater plume of methyl-tert-butyl-ether (MTBE) (Hong et al. 2001.
-Environmental Science and Technology 35(6):1231-1239).
+Use of deep-rooted plants (usually trees) to contain, sequester, or degrade groundwater contaminants that come into contact with their roots.
+In one example of this, poplar trees were used to contain a groundwater plume of methyl-tert-butyl-ether (MTBE).

 Also known as phytoaccumulation.
-Plants take up or hyper-accumulate contaminants through their roots and store them in the tissues of the stem or leaves.
+Plants take up—or hyper-accumulate—contaminants through their roots and store them in the tissues of the stem or leaves.
 The contaminants are not necessarily degraded but are removed from the environment when the plants are harvested.
-This is particularly useful for removing metals from soil and, in some cases, the metals can be recovered for reuse, by incinerating the plants, in a process called phytomining.
+This is particularly useful for removing metals from soil.
+In some cases, the metals can be recovered for reuse by incinerating the plants in a process called phytomining.

 Plants take up volatile compounds through their roots, and transpire the same compounds, or their metabolites, through the leaves, thereby releasing them into the atmosphere.